Dayle Coleing

-Dayle Edward Coleing (born 23 October 1996) is a Gibraltarian professional footballer, who plays as a goalkeeper for Lincoln Red Imps and the Gibraltar national football team.
+Dayle Edward Coleing (born 23 October 1996) is a Gibraltarian professional footballer who plays as a goalkeeper for Gibraltar Football League club FCB Magpies and the Gibraltar national football team.

 Club career

 Early career and breakthrough at Europa

 As a child, Coleing played youth football in Wiltshire for Warminster Highbury while his father was stationed in the UK, and during this time he trained with Bristol Rovers Academy.
 Upon his return to Gibraltar, he joined Manchester 62 where he made his senior debut at 16, before progressing to the dominant Lincoln Red Imps side.
-However, after just one season, he would return to Manchester 62 ahead of a move to the UK, where he would study at Leeds Trinity University.
-There, he would play for the university side as well as non-league clubs Thackley and Liversedge.
+However, after just one season, he returned to Manchester 62 ahead of a move to the UK, where he would study at Leeds Trinity University.
+There, he played for the university side as well as non-league clubs Thackley and Liversedge.
 During this time he was also offered a trial at Sheffield United and trained with Guiseley.

-After completing his studies, Coleing returned to Gibraltar in 2017 to join Gibraltar Phoenix, however it would be at Europa where he would finally secure his position as first choice keeper during the 2019–20 season.
+After completing his studies, Coleing returned to Gibraltar in 2017 to join Gibraltar Phoenix, however it would be at Europa where he secured his position as first choice keeper during the 2019–20 season.
 His performances at club and international level subsequently attracted the attention of a number of overseas clubs, including Northern Irish side Glentoran.
 However, Europa FC expressed a reluctance to let Coleing leave for Northern Ireland without triggering his £50,000 release clause, citing the UEFA coefficients when stating their belief that Glentoran would be a "sideways step" for the keeper.